teivah/algodeck/README.md

 > The single biggest change that Anki brings about is that it means memory is no longer a haphazard event, to be left to chance.
 Rather, it guarantees I will remember something, with minimal effort.
 That is, Anki makes memory a choice.

-Michael A. Nielsen, **"Augmenting Long-term Memory"**
+Michael A. Nielsen, "Augmenting Long-term Memory"

 This, using Anki is a great way to prepare an algorithm & data structure interview.

-If you want to download the Anki deck containing the 213 cards, please follow this link ($12.99):
+If you want to **download the Anki deck containing the 213 cards**, please follow this link ($12.99):

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_buynowCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=W4QQBV8VB4KZ8)